Course Details

 UNIT 2: THE COLD WAR

-This module provides the in depth study of the evolving course of international relations during an era of tension between communist and capitalist powers which threatened nuclear Armageddon.
+This module provides an in depth study of the evolving course of international relations after the Second World War, an era of tension between communist and capitalist powers which threatened nuclear Armageddon.
 It explores concepts such as communism and anti-communism, aggression and détente and also encourages students to reflect on the power of modern military technology, what hastens confrontation and what forces promote peace in the modern world.

 UNIT 3: HISTORICAL INVESTIGATION